Wynne-Tran/Wynne-Tran/README.md

+ # Me
-- 👋 Hi, I’m Wynne
+ 👋 Hi, I’m Wynne
-- 👀 I’m interested in building new technology things for the world...!
+ 👀 I’m interested in building the "next-generation" technology for the world...!
-- 🌱 I graduated Computer Programming & Analyst program at George Brown College
-- 💞️ I’m looking for an entry level software developer
+ 🌱 I am a junior mobile developer with experience that includes application development, customization and up-gradation support.
+ 🌱 Experience in developing Blockchain applications that add smart contracts, improve cryptographic efficiency with aggregable signatures under the BLS        signature scheme.
+ 🌱 Identifying a roadmap to a Quantum Resistant aggregable signatures, and mathematically proving the safety and liveness properties of the extended          system using TLA+ proofs.
+ 🌱 This improves the platform's throughput and finalization speed, allows sophisticated transactions, and ensures the finished product is mathematically      sound.

+# Contact
 - 📫 Email me: wynnetran2018@gmail.com
 - 🛰 LinkedIn: https://www.linkedin.com/in/wynne-tran/
 - 🌈 Website: https://portfolio-wynne.herokuapp.com/